paulwarren/nzde/dict/M/README.md

  <i>n.</i> ? a bush; possibly a reshaping of monoao

+## Monson's Hotel

+ <i>n.</i> the Old Dunedin jail under the jailer Henry Monson, 1851-1861.
+Was this a contemporary reference?

 ## monsoon bucket

  <i>n.</i> a large container carried by a helicopter from which water is released in fighting bush and scrub fires.